openhab/openhab-docs/administration/console.md

 The exact locations of these files will vary based on your platform and installation method, e.g. `/var/lib/openhab2/etc/` or `openhab2/userdata/etc/`.

-Be aware that the these files may get overwritten when upgrading openHAB, so to add custom parameters or overwrite the default values, you can change the configuration file `services/runtime.cfg` in the openHAB configuration directory instead, e.g. `/etc/openhab2/services/runtime.cfg`.
+Be aware that the these files may get overwritten when upgrading openHAB, so to add custom parameters or overwrite the default values, you can change the configuration file `runtime.cfg` which can be found in the `$OPENHAB_CONF/services` directory instead, e.g. `/etc/openhab2/services/runtime.cfg`.

 ### Changing the Password